skellis46/slipbox/ginot - epistemology of somatics.md

 ---

 Isabelle Ginot is a dance scholar and Feldenkrais practitioner.
 This article is in part a critique of Richard Shusterman's book _Body Consciousness: A Philosophy of Mindfulness and Somaesthetics_ (2008), and the way in which it attempts to apply somatic practices (specifically Feldenkrais and Alexander Techniques) as philosophical discourse.
-Ginot criticises the ways in which somatics "puts scientific discourse to use"[@ginot_shustermans_2010 p.13] by attempting to tread (or perhaps create) a fine line between subjective experience and objective _generalizable_ reality.
+Ginot also criticises the ways in which somatics "puts scientific discourse to use"[@ginot_shustermans_2010 p.13] by attempting to tread (or perhaps create) a fine line between subjective experience and objective _generalizable_ reality.

 Ginot proposes an "epistemology of somatic discourses"[@ginot_shustermans_2010 p.22]  according to three principles: